GlacioHack/geoutils/benchmarks/README.md

 - `pdal_comparison/` contains PDAL pipelines equivalent operations for performance comparison,
 - `test_large_data.py` is a Pytest module to verify that every supported Dask/Multiprocessing operation computes correctly without loading the complete raster into memory.

+## Adding a benchmark

+Benchmarks are defined in `workflows/operations/`, with one file per functionality (e.g., ``reprojection.py`` or ``filters.py``).
+Each file describes which GeoUtils function to call (e.g., ``reproject()``), which cases to compare (e.g., Dask/Multiproc), which parameter sweep to perform (e.g., varying raster input size) and finally if/how to compare to external references (e.g., GDAL/PDAL).

+The benchmarks rely on five small objects:

+- An `Operation` stores the functions that prepare and run one GeoUtils operation.
+- A `BenchmarkCase` stores a fixed implementation, such as a method + engine + execution mode.
+It is returned by `execution_cases()`, `strategy_cases()` or `external_case()`, and each becomes one ASV benchmark.
+- A `ParameterAxis` stores the name and values of one changing input, such as raster size or chunk size.
+- A `Sweep` combines an axis, the function that applies its values and the cases to measure at every value.
+- A `Comparison`, returned by `comparison()`, selects saved result series for one report plot.
+It can combine GeoUtils results with equivalent GDAL, PDAL or Flox results and does not run additional benchmarks.

+To add a new benchmark, follow these steps:

+1. Choose the file in `workflows/operations/` to add your new benchmark of a functionality, or create a new one.
+2. Write the setup functions then register them with `Operation(...)`  (see examples in existing files).
+3. Use `execution_cases()` or `strategy_cases()` to define the implementations to compare.
+4. Choose or define a `ParameterAxis`, write the function that applies its values to `BenchmarkConfig`, then add `Sweep(axis, update, cases)` to the module's `SWEEPS`.
+5. If you want to add an external implementation, add a `<name>_comparison/` directory, and attach it to the sweep with `external_case(...)`.
+Then, use `comparison(...)` in the functionality file to select the sweep  to compare with.

 When running ASV, local outputs are generated under the gitignored `results/` directory: